Privacy & Terms

 - provide you with products and services;

-- contact you, including by electronic or by other means to provide you with offers of, or information about, goods and services we, any company within the Credit Corp Group of companies, or selected third parties, may be able to provide to you that we think may be of interest to you, unless you specifically request that we do not do so;
+- contact you, including by electronic or by other means to provide you with offers of, or information about, goods and services we, any company within the Credit Corp Group of companies, or selected third parties, may be able to provide to you that we think may be of interest to you, unless you specifically request that we do not do so; and

-- comply with relevant laws and regulations;
+- comply with relevant laws and regulations.

-- or for any other purpose with your consent.
+Baycorp may also collect personal information for any other purpose with your consent.